Andrei A. Buckareff

 Bio

-I teach courses on various topics in metaphysics, epistemology, and cognitive science.
-My research these days is primarily focused on applying a neo-Aristotelian ontology of causal powers to address various problems in the metaphysics of science and to address some puzzles in the metaphysics of mind and agency along with developing a pantheistic conception of the divine.
-In what passes for my spare time, I enjoy brewing beer, hiking, mountain biking, skateboarding, snowboarding, and vegan cooking.
-I live in Ulster County with my spouse, son, and two cats.
+I teach courses in metaphysics, philosophy of mind, epistemology, and cognitive science.
+My research these days is primarily focused on applying a neo-Aristotelian ontology of causal powers to address (1) various problems in the metaphysics of mind and agency, (2) to elaborate the metaphysical foundations of cognitive science, and (3) to develop a pantheistic conception of the divine.
+When not doing philosophy, I enjoy brewing beer, hiking, mountain biking, skateboarding, snowboarding, vegan cooking, and gaming with my son.
+I live in Ulster County with my spouse, son, and six cats.

 Education